SAIM1080 - Savings and investment income: rates of tax on savings and investment income

 Dividend income: the dividend rates

 ‘Dividend income’ is defined in ITA07/S19.
-It means dividends from UK resident companies, dividends from non-UK resident companies, stock dividends, loans to close company participators that are released or written off, and relevant foreign distributions ( SAIM5000).
+It means dividends from UK resident companies, dividends from non-UK resident companies, stock dividends, loans to close company participators that are released or written off, and relevant foreign distributions (SAIM5000).

 Trusts

 Different rates apply to the savings and dividend income received by trustees.
-ITA07/S9 sets the trust rate at 40% and the dividend trust rate at 32.5%.
-See the Trust and Estates Manual TSEM3000+ for more details ( SAIM20000).
+For tax years 2013-14 and subsequently the trust rate at ITA07/S9 is 45% set by FA12/S1 (3)(b).
+The dividend trust rate is increased by FA16/S5 to 38.1% for tax year 2016-17, up from 37.5%.
+See the Trust and Estates Manual (TSEM3000).